uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 }
 ```

-You may be wondering, "how is this possible??"
+You may be wondering, "How is this possible??"
 How are we writing more code after we closed off the parentheses?
-Well, this is yet another shortcut Swift provides with closures, where if the *last* parameter of a struct is expecting a function as input, you can instead write a closure that comes *after* the parenthesis.
+Well, this is yet another shortcut Swift provides with closures, where if the *last* parameter of a struct is expecting a function as input, you can instead write a closure that comes *after* the closing parenthesis.
 You may be noticing a common trend in Swift where theres a lot of little nice-to-haves in your syntax.
 It's quite nice.

 We've actually already seen this shortcut in action!
-One other exapmle we've seen is with `VStack`:
+One other example we've seen is with `VStack`:

 ``` swift
 VStack {